GrapeCity/ComponentOne-Web-API-Samples/WebApi/README.md

 step 5: change "C1WebApi" to your apps name.</br>
 step 6: change "test.xlsx" to your file name you want to post.</br>
 NOTE: if using List Api, need change "test1" to your sub folder path.

-Note for FlexReport using SQLite database:
-Currently, SQLite has this issue: https://stackoverflow.com/questions/13028069/unable-to-load-dll-sqlite-interop-dll/60176344.
-Then SQLite 1.0.113 x86 package is required for the sample.